Ray

 Limitations

-• The AI relies on voice commands and camera—privacy-conscious users may hesitate.
+• The AI relies on voice commands and camera-based rep counting, which may raise privacy considerations for some users.

 12-month cost